-What would a conservative Supreme Court mean for Roe v.
-Wade?
-To local activists, it’s history repeating
+How Washington state made its abortion laws Trump-proof

 Activists like Bloom were concerned about challenges to abortion at the national level, with reproductive rights taking “center stage in U.S. politics” and an increasingly organized backlash fomenting against legal abortion.

-“[T]he blue states like ours realized we can’t really depend on the feds … you never know,” said Bloom.
+“The blue states like ours realized we can’t really depend on the feds … you never know,” said Bloom.
 “We saw the power of the right wing.
-We saw the power of the Catholic Church and the Evangelicals … they weren’t a political force until the Reagan years.”
+We saw the power of the Catholic Church and the evangelicals … they weren’t a political force until the Reagan years.”

 And so Initiative 120 evolved, as Bloom put it, into “our own statewide Roe v.
 Wade.”

-Though today’s players are different — Gorsuch and Kavanaugh and a nominally pro-life president, not the spiritual heirs to Jerry Falwell and the Moral Majority — advocates now face a challenge to Roe similar to the one they predicted — and prepared for — in 1991.
+Though today’s players are different — Gorsuch and Kavanaugh and a nominally anti-abortion president, not the spiritual heirs to Jerry Falwell and the Moral Majority — advocates face a challenge to Roe similar to the one they predicted — and prepared for — in 1991.

 “You know, history repeats itself,” said Bloom.